NASA-Planetary-Science/rss_ringoccs/README.md

 ## How to (Get) Help

-## Citing rss_ringocss
+## Citing rss_ringoccs
-If the use of rss_rings is used in a publication, please consider citing rss_ringoccs using the DOI:10.5281/zenodo.1226748
+If you use rss_ringoccs as the basis of a publication, please consider citing rss_ringoccs using the DOI:10.5281/zenodo.1226748

 ## Known Working Environments